stuartj073/TurnStyle/README.md

 constituency, being more than likely the last area of concern of governments with regard to opening up the economy.
 People involved in music are vital to any countries existing cultural personality and that's why it's vital to ensure that we can do what we can to keep their existence ongoing as best as possible.

+If you would like to have a look at the site, you can do so by simply clicking this [link](https://stuartj073.github.io/TurnStyle/).

 ## UX
 ### User stories
 #### First time visitor goals